Xilinx/video-sdk/CONTRIBUTING.rst

 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please follow these general guidelines:

 - Check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already
-- Work against the latest source on the master branch
+- The .rst source code for the HTML documentation is maintained on the gh-pages branch of the repository
 - If editing the documentation, build the HTML output (as explained in docs/README.rst) and check its final appearance before submitting your pull request
 - Open an issue to discuss any significant work
 - Focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change